Jacob Stallings Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have a 4.00 team ERA that ranks 11th among all league pitching staffs.
+- The Blue Jays' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 102 total home runs at a rate of 1.4 per game (third-most in the league).
+- Blue Jays pitchers combine to give up 103 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Berrios makes the start for the Blue Jays, his 15th of the season.
-He is 7-4 with a 3.28 ERA and 75 strikeouts in 85 2/3 innings pitched.
+- Gausman (6-3) gets the starting nod for the Blue Jays in his 16th start of the season.
+He has a 3.01 ERA in 92 2/3 innings pitched, with 121 strikeouts.

-- In his last outing on Wednesday against the Baltimore Orioles, the right-hander tossed 7 2/3 scoreless innings while surrendering three hits.
+- In his most recent appearance on Saturday, the righty tossed six innings against the Texas Rangers, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.